MFA in Writing students may choose to attend a winter residency in Puerto Rico in lieu of Vermont.

 The Puerto Rico residency is scheduled at the same time as the Vermont residency and is open to all but those entering their first semester, including alumni and postgraduate writers.
 The group typically consists of 14–20 people, including two faculty members.

 The trip begins in Old San Juan in the nation’s capital.
 This walled colonial city boasts blue cobblestone streets, two historic forts, a plethora of museums, shops and restaurants, and a long literary history.
-The group stays in gorgeous, well-appointed18th-century buildings, with a communal kitchen, laundry facilities and an open courtyard for lectures and readings.
-Some of the best cuisine on the island is found in Old San Juan, with restaurants on every block for traditional Puerto Rican fare, vegetarian meals, or fast food.
+The group stays in well-appointed 18th-century buildings, with a communal kitchen and laundry facilities.
+Old San Juan offers some of the best cuisine on the island, with restaurants on every block for traditional Puerto Rican fare, vegetarian meals, or fast food.

-The second half of the residency takes place in El Yunque National Forest, the only tropical rainforest in the U.S. forest system.
-The group stays at an eco-resort in an untouched part of the rainforest surrounded by lush green forest, waterfalls, and, at night, singing tree frogs.
+The second half of the residency takes place in El Yunque National Forest, the only tropical rainforest in the U.S. National Forest system.
+The group stays at an eco-resort in an untouched part of the rainforest surrounded by the lush green forest and waterfalls.

 The Puerto Rico residency includes all the components of the Montpelier residency, such as workshops, graduating student and faculty lectures, and readings.
 In addition, students take several excursions that support and enhance the academic experience.